 in the wild

-, makes for a marvelous moment you won't ever forget.
+, make for a marvelous moment you won't ever forget.
 In fact, should you camp overnight here, you may even find a few near your campsite as you emerge from your tent in the morning.

 Minneopa State Park - Minnesota